 The tankless design means that your Waterdrop filter won’t have the same problems with mold, mildew, and other contamination as other water filters.
 The plug and play filters make it easy to keep the case and inside clean without having to take apart the case.

-Excellent Product Support and 1-Year Extended Warranty
+Waterdrop Filters Offers Support and 1-Year Extended Warranty